Futiga, American Samoa

 Futiga is home of the Fagatele Bay Site, an archeological site which was added to the U.S. National Register of Historic Places in 1997.

-Futiga is the southernmost town in the United States (because it includes Steps Point) — Rose Atoll is further south, but Rose Atoll is uninhabited.
+Futiga is the southernmost town in the United States (because it includes Steps Point).
+(Rose Atoll is farther south, but is uninhabited.)

+Etymology

+The name of the village, Futiga, is derived from the Samoan language and translates into English as “Plucking place".